Skip to content

 Using pre-build images for a quick try-out

-On github you will find downloadable images at the release branches.
-R64 only for now, image can be quite old.
+On my site you will find downloadable images at the release branches.
 Prefer to use the script.

 Write the image file for sd-card to the appropriate device, MAKE SURE YOU HAVE THE CORRECT DEVICE!